alexandremlucas/project-2-log-analysis/README.md

 4. Make sure you've cloned this repository in your local machine inside the **vagrant** folder

-5. Import the sample data to the PostgreSQL database: `psql -d news -f newsdata.sql`
+5. Import the [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) to the PostgreSQL database: `psql -d news -f newsdata.sql`

 6. Access the folder where the **logs_analysis.py** is located and run it with **python3 logs_analysis.py**